denizyennerr/Brazilian_E-commerce_Analysis/README.md

 - After we examined the order statuses of the monthly orders, we will now examine the categories that stand out during special occasions such as Valentine's Day.

--- The Item Table, sourced from the "olist_order_items_dataset", consists of the following columns:

-- order_id: A unique identifier for each order.
-- order_item_id: A sequential number indicating the position of an item within the order.
-- product_id: A unique identifier for each product.
-- seller_id: A unique identifier for each seller.
-- shipping_limit_date: The deadline set by the seller for handing over the order to the logistics partner.
-- price: The price of the item.
-- freight_value: The freight cost associated with the item.
-If an order contains multiple items, the freight cost is divided among them.

--- The Product Table contains the following columns:

-- product_id: A unique identifier for each product.
-- product_category_head: The root category of the product, originally in Portuguese.
-- product_name_length: The length of the product name in characters.
-- product_description_length: The length of the product description in characters.
-- product_photos_qty: The number of photos published for the product.
-- product_weight_g: The weight of the product measured in grams.
-- product_length_cm: The length of the product measured in centimeters.
-- product_height_cm: The height of the product measured in centimeters.
-- product_width_cm: The width of the product measured in centimeters.

--- The Product Category Info Table contains the following columns:

-- product_category_name: The category name was originally in Portuguese.
-- product_name_english: The category name is translated into English.

 ``` SQL
 #We took days between the first of February and the 13th of February to examine the product categories until Valentine's Day on the 14th of February.